Sean Patrick Goble: Arrest, convictions and status

 During the investigation, a plastic bag left behind at Hagy's murder contained the fingerprint of her killer.
 When submitted into a database, investigators got a hit when it matched to a print taken from Goble in September 1994 after an arrest for multiple misdemeanors.
 From there he was arrested in Winston-Salem, North Carolina outside the Rocky Road Express, the trucking company he was then working for.
 A search warrant was issued on his truck.
 In it police found a pocketbook that belonged to Hanes.
 They also seized travel bags, pornographic magazines, and women's panties.
 During an interrogation, Goble confessed to both murders, and admitted that he had killed a woman in North Carolina.
 Authorities figured out it was the Jane Doe and he was charged in her death.
 When the woman was identified as Mansur, he was charged in her murder.

-Along with Tennessee and North Carolina, Goble was also investigated in killings in Florida, Virginia, Ohio, Georgia, and Indiana, along with at least five others.
-For a brief period of time, Goble was investigated as a suspect for the serial killer known as Dr. No. He was later cleared of suspicion in those cases because, in some of the earlier killings, Goble was still in high school and later the army.

-Some murders that Goble became a suspect include multiple Jane Does found along highways between 1987 and 1995; the murder of Marcia Matthews in 1985; the murder of Shirly Dean Taylor in 1986; the murder of April Barnett in 1986; the murder of Anna Patterson in 1987; the murder of Kathryn Hill, aka Wendy Turner, in 1990; the murder of Cheryl Mason in 1991; the murder of Nona Cobb in 1992; and the murder of Margaret Goins in 1995.
-Goble was ruled out in Cobb's murder due to DNA testing, and in 2022 a different man was arrested for her death.
 Goble briefly stated that the murder of Hagy was unintentional, but that was disproved by investigators.
 Goble pleaded guilty to killing Hagy and Hanes in Tennessee, for which he was imposed two life sentences.
 He was later extradited to North Carolina and pled guilty to the murder of Mansur, receiving an additional 14 years to his two life sentences.
 Due to these convictions, Goble would be required to serve at least 103 years to be considered for parole.

-Later that same month, Goble was indicted with the unsolved 1994 murder of Lisa Susan O'Rourke, 29, whose body was found along Interstate 65 in Alabama.
-Goble was transferred to Baldwin County Correction Center to await trial for the murder.
-In April 1997, however, Alabama authorities decided to not prosecute him any further because of his current life sentences.
+In April 1996, Goble was indicted with O'Rourke's murder by a Baldwin County jury.
+He was then transferred to Baldwin County Correction Center to await trial for the murder, but the charges were dropped a year later because of his current life sentences, with prosecutors deeming him "not a threat".
 Goble later took back his confessions, but nevertheless stayed behind bars.
 Goble is currently serving his sentence at Northeast Correctional Complex in Doe Valley, Tennessee.